m-lohmann/DUPEsolang.jl/README.md

 The data stack in **DUP** can be manipulated with the following instructions:

 ```
-$   DUP     Duplicate top stack item.
+$   DUP     Dup top stack item.
 %   DROP    Pop top stack item.
-^   OVER    DUP 2nd stack item . **New meaning in DUP, read character in FALSE**
+^   OVER    Dup 2nd stack item . **New meaning in DUP, read character in FALSE**
 \   SWAP    Swap 1st and 2nd stack items.
 @   ROT     Rotate the first three stack items: move 3rd item on top.
-ø   PICK    DUP the nth stack item.
+ø   PICK    Dup the nth stack item.
 Top item is counted as the 0th item.
 ```

 Examples: